docker/docs/single-sign-on/index.md

 * **SAML 2.0**: Single Sign-On URL and the X.509 signing certificate
 * **Azure AD**: Client ID (a unique identifier for your registered AD application), Client Secret (a string used to gain access to your registered Azure AD application), and AD Domain details

 We currently support enabling SSO on a single organization.
 However, we do not support single logout.
 If you have any users in your organization with a different domain (including social domains), they will be added to the organization as guests.
+Guests will continue to authenticate through Docker with their Docker login credentials (Docker ID and password).

 ## Prerequisites